 Roxanne would be a surprising pick for this generation of parents.
 It was last popular between the 1960’s to 1980’s so it is not yet due for a revival.
 But, Roxanne has perhaps the ultimate tomboyish nickname: Rocky.
 A baby Roxanne or Rocky would definitely stand out at a playground full of Ellies, Olivias and Milas.

 A future Savannah can rock the effortless nickname Van, a great under-the-radar boys name.
 Van feels boyish but given its relative rarity, most people will not have met a boy named Van.
-This makes the nickname even more wearable for a girl.
+This makes this girl name with male nickname even more wearable.

 Veronica was at its prime between the 1960’s and 1980’s.
 It is not yet due for a comeback, which means your future Veronica would not be likely to run into a namesake on the playground.
 Veronicas can go by Ronnie, or with a little stretch Nico.